Preston Guild Hall: History

-Until July 2014, it was owned by Preston City Council, who were considering its demolition due to its high running costs.
-It was then sold to local businessman Simon Rigby, who promised to spend £1m to renovate the venue.
-Rigby closed the venue in May 2019 and, in June 2019, he placed the business into administration.
-Preston City Council subsequently reclaimed possession of the building, citing the "unacceptable behaviour" of Rigby.
+In 2013, Preston City Council considered demolishing the venue due to high running costs, but instead sold it in 2014 to local businessman Simon Rigby for an undisclosed sum, later revealed to be £1.
+In return Rigby promised to spend £1m in renovations.
+Ongoing financial problems saw Rigby close the venue in May 2019 and he was forced to place the business into administration.
+Preston City Council, one of the company's creditors, subsequently reclaimed possession of the building, citing "significant breaches" in the lease agreement and the "unacceptable behaviour" of Rigby's attempt to transfer ownership to a charity of which he was a trustee.

 The building was due to host the Business Expo in April 2020 but this event had to be cancelled due to the COVID-19 pandemic.
+The Guild Hall was set to reopen in November 2023 but this was delayed until March 2024 due to concerns over the use of aerated concrete on the site.